Jack Lamabe: Pittsburgh Pirates

 Lamabe was 41-44 with a 3.92 ERA over five seasons in the Pirates' farm system when he earned a job in the Bucs' bullpen out of Spring training 1962.
 He made his major league debut on April 17 against the Chicago Cubs.
 After starter Tom Sturdivant allowed five earned runs in one inning, Lamabe pitched four scoreless innings, scattering three hits.
 Two days later, he earned his first career save against the Phillies.
 After seventeen appearances with a 2.06 ERA, Labame earned his first career win on June 15 against the Milwaukee Braves.
 All told, Lamabe was 3-1 with two saves and a 2.88 ERA his only season in Pittsburgh.
 In the off-season, he and first baseman Dick Stuart were traded to the Boston Red Sox for Jim Pagliaroni and Don Schwall.

 Boston Red Sox

-Lamabe enjoyed a career year his first season in Boston.
+Lamabe had a career year his first season in Boston.
 He was 7-3 with a career high six saves and 3.23 ERA as a reliever, also making two spot starts.
 Lamabe also hit his only career home run, off the New York Yankees' Bill Stafford, on August 14, 1963.